Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Introduction

-In the analysis of GW150914's ringdown signal from its peak at a sampling rate of $2048$ Hz, \citet{2021PhRvL.127a1103I} found evidence for the first overtone mode.
-Conversely, when analyzing the same ringdown signal but with a higher sampling rate of $16384$ Hz, \citet{2022PhRvL.129k1102C} concluded that noise dominated any evidence for this overtone mode.
-The discrepancy between these findings can be attributed to their respective methods for estimating noise in the data.
+In the analysis of GW150914's ringdown signal from its peak at a sampling rate of $2048$ Hz, \citet{2021PhRvL.127a1103I} finds evidence for the first overtone mode.
+Conversely, when analyzing the same ringdown signal but with a higher sampling rate of $16384$ Hz, \citet{2022PhRvL.129k1102C} concludes that noise dominated any evidence for this overtone mode.
+For further details, one can refer to the follow-up comment by \citet{Isi:2023nif} and the corresponding reply by \citet{Carullo:2023gtf}.
+The discrepancy among these findings can be attributed to their respective methods of estimating noise in the data, the importance of which has been well studied in Refs.~\citep{Wang:2023mst,Siegel:2024jqd}.
 Upon implementing a more accurate method for noise estimation, consistent results were obtained across different sampling rates by \citet{Wang:2023mst}, who confirmed no discernible evidence supporting the existence of this first overtone mode.
-Results in Ref.~\citep{Wang:2023mst} have been validated by subsequent studies \citep{Correia:2023bfn,Siegel:2024jqd}.
+Results in Ref.~\citep{Wang:2023mst} have been validated by a subsequent study \citep{Correia:2023bfn}.

+To date, various methods have been developed for performing ringdown analysis, including the time-domain method \citep{Isi:2021iql, Isi:2022mhy, Wang:2023mst}, the frequency-domain method \citep{Finch:2021qph, Finch:2022ynt, CalderonBustillo:2020rmh}, rational filters \citep{Ma:2023cwe, Ma:2023vvr}, $\fs$ \citep{Wang:2024jlz}, and machine learning approaches \citep{Crisostomi:2023tle, Srinivasan:2024uax}.
 In Refs.~\citep{Ma:2023cwe, Ma:2023vvr}, evidence was discovered for the first overtone mode in the GW150914 ringdown signal.
 This discovery was made using a distinct method known as rational filters and yielded a Bayes factor reaching $600$.
 A significant advantage of this approach is that it does not expand parameter space when incorporating additional modes into the ringdown waveform.
-To validate the result from \citet{Ma:2023cwe}, we have devised another newly proposed, novel methodology for \ac{BH} spectroscopy based on the concept of $\fs$ \cite{Wang:2024jlz}.
-Originally formulated for continuous \ac{GW} signals \citep{Jaranowski:1998qm,Cutler:2005hc,Dreissigacker:2018afk} and subsequently applied to extreme mass-ratio inspiral signals \citep{Wang:2012xh}, the $\fs$ has been utilized in our analysis of ringdown signals \cite{Wang:2024jlz}.
-In brief, in $\fs$ extrinsic parameters like amplitudes and phases of \ac{QNMs} are all analytically `marginalized' so the inclusion of more modes does not lead to an expansion in parameter space.
+To validate the result from \citet{Ma:2023cwe}, we have devised another novel methodology for ringdown analysis.
+This new method is based on the concept of $\fs$ \citep{Wang:2024jlz}, which was originally formulated for continuous \ac{GW} signals \citep{Jaranowski:1998qm,Cutler:2005hc,Dreissigacker:2018afk,Sieniawska:2019qnx} and subsequently applied to extreme mass-ratio inspiral signals \citep{Wang:2012xh}.
+In brief, in $\fs$ parameters like amplitudes and phases of \ac{QNMs} are all analytically maximized so the inclusion of more modes does not lead to an expansion in parameter space.
 Moreover, this method proves more robust without loss in information, for instance, information about the inclination.

 The structure of this paper is as follows.
 The concept of $\fs$ is introduced in Sec.~\ref{sec:methods}.
 Our primary findings, derived from the analysis of the GW150914 ringdown signal and injection test utilizing the $\fs$, are presented in Sec.~\ref{sec:bayes}.
 Finally, a concise summary and discussion are provided in Sec.~\ref{sec:con}.
 Unless stated otherwise, we employ geometric units where $G=c=1$ throughout this paper.